ECE651Group16/AI-Powered-E-Commerce-App/README.md

 Alternatively, see the GitHub documentation on creating a pull request.

 #License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the  Apache License Version 2.0 - see the LICENSE file for details.